spritz/spritz/README.md

 Another possibility is to create field for subscription and let contain subscribe and dispose - template language extracts it - ala angular

+`Yolk` is an interesting framework.
+Essentially it is react-like in that it uses jsx and vdom/reconcilliation but it differs as both props and event handlers are streams and streams are passed as jsx.

 ### Schedulers